 Because of that, such ads are less likely to irritate the user and effectively fight the "banner blindness" syndrome.
 Native element units don't irritate the gaze like other forms of flashy advertising.

 In order to understand what native advertising is, you should remember what traditional display ads or banner ads look like and try to mentally embed them into the interface of the website.
 Is it difficult?
 It really isn't.
 You encounter native ads more often than you think.
+By the way, you should know the difference between native vs display ads.

 How do you know if you're looking at native ads?